Yandex Cloud

 • configSpec.sqlDatabaseManagement: To enable database management via SQL.

-• configSpec.adminPassword: admin user password.
+• configSpec.adminPassword: admin password.

 • configSpec.sqlUserManagement: User management via SQL, true or false.